adityapatel1010/Physics-Informed-Graph-Neural-Network/README.markdown

 However, these simulations often pose computational challenges due to the intricate interactions between particles and the computational resources required to model them accurately.
-To address these challenges, this study introduces a novel approach to modeling particle interactions in fluid systems through physics and graph theory.
+To address these challenges, this study introduces a novel approach to modelling particle interactions in fluid systems through physics and graph theory.
 By conceptualizing particles as individuals within a social network and their interactions as edges in a graph, the study proposes to leverage